-It is the goal of the Albuquerque Community Foundation (the “Foundation”) to make grant distributions for a broad range of philanthropic interests providing donors with the opportunity to consider total community needs with a concentration in and around the Greater Albuquerque Metropolitan Area and giving special attention to current and changing community needs.
-The Foundation is committed to ensuring that its donors’ intentions are honored at all times and that the use of grant dollars by nonprofit organizations is appropriate.
-As a community foundation, the Foundation is able to make grants from funds it administers to any charitable, educational, religious, or public entity.
+It is the goal of Albuquerque Community Foundation to make grant distributions for a broad range of philanthropic interests providing donors with the opportunity to consider total community needs with a concentration in the Greater Albuquerque Metropolitan Area (Bernalillo, Sandoval, Torrance and Valencia Counties) and giving special attention to current and changing community needs.
+The Foundation is committed to ensuring its donors’ intentions are honored at all times provided those intentions are consistent with the Foundation’s “Purpose” as expressed in its bylaws and with the Foundation’s MVV, and the use of grant dollars by the nonprofit organizations is appropriate.
+As a community foundation, the Foundation is able to make grants from Funds it administers to any charitable, educational, religious, or public entity, subject to the Foundation’s MVV.

-To that end, it is the policy of the Foundation to perform due diligence for all potential grant recipients to ensure the grantee is qualified under Section 501(a) of the IRS Code as an organization described in section 501(c)(3) or as a qualified public educational institution or government agency.
-Every program that benefits an individual follows the IRS Guidelines for Grants to Individuals and the Foundation’s own policies on Grants to Individuals (policies included).
+To that end, it is the policy of the Foundation to perform due diligence on all potential grant recipients to ensure, at a minimum, the grantee is qualified under Section 501(a) of the IRS Code as an organization described in section 501(c)(3) or as a qualified public educational institution or government agency and that it meets the other standards expressed in these policies and procedures.
+Every program that benefits an individual must follow the IRS Guidelines for Grants to Individuals and the Foundation’s own policies on Grants to Individuals.
+See Appendix A policies included below.

 General Procedures

-The staff will collect and hold on permanent file (electronic or paper) appropriate documentation of each grantee.
+Subject to any applicable Foundation document retention policies, Foundation Staff will collect and hold on permanent file (electronic or paper) appropriate documentation of each grantee.
 There are many types of organizations qualified to receive grants and due diligence procedures will vary between entities but should be consistent within the category.
 The main definitions are from the IRS Code Section 509(a) which is subdivided into three categories:

 509(a)(1) - primarily includes churches, schools, hospitals, and other organizations that receive their public support primarily from gifts, grants and contributions from a broad group of people;